 Apart from the tasty Weißwurst that give the border its name, there are other things that change when you head south of the Weißwurstäquator.
-For example the religion (mainly Catholic), the politics (the Christian Social Union exists only in the south) and the scenery (greener, hillier).
+For example the religion (mainly Catholic), the politics (CDU/CSU) and the scenery (greener, hillier).
 And then there’s the language.

 While few in Germany really speak the Hochdeutsch taught to foreigners, Bayern’s German takes a little getting used to.
 If you want to pronounce “Weißwurstäquator” in Bayerisch, for example, you would have to say something like “Weißwuascht Äquator”.

-Other things that you will find in the south include lederhosen, massive beer festivals, incredible castles, bretzels, Austrians and Alps.
+Other things that you will find in the south include lederhosen, massive beer festivals, dirndls, bretzels, Austrians and Alps.